Aims & Scope

 Discernment: Theology and the Practice of Ministry (Discernment) presents work describing Christian ministry in a broad array of contexts: congregational life; a particular ministry within a congregation (children’s ministry or youth ministry, for example); mission contexts, whether single or multi-congregational; ministry in cross-cultural settings; or Christian ministry in an extra-congregational environment (for example: disaster relief, care for the poor, or care for children and families).

-- Retrospectives that examine how the work done in a project/thesis five or more years ago continues to function or evolve in the work of the minister or ministry;
+- Retrospectives that examine how the work done in a thesis or dissertation five or more years ago continues to function or evolve in the work of the minister or ministry.
+These works should contain the same elements as a Summary.
+(6,000-8,000 words in length)

-- Reader's guides that review key literature in a focused field of practical theology;
+- Reader's guides are annotated bibliographies that review key literature in a focused field of practical theology, placing them in context and sometimes rating their relative importance.
+(6,000-8,000 words in length)

-- Book reviews that provide scholarly critical reviews of significant and recent publications in practical theology or ministry,
+- Book reviews provide scholarly, critical reviews of significant and recent publications in practical theological or ministerial fields.
+(800-1,600 words)

 Each submitted article undergoes a peer-review process intended to assure a high standard of work for each issue of the journal.
 Although authors may have written extensively about this work in a project/thesis, they will have neither published this article nor have submitted it simultaneously to another publication.